Ipstenu/dreamspeed/readme.txt

 `wp search-replace objects.dreamhost.com objects-us-west-1.dream.io`

 That will upgrade everything for you.
-If you're not, you'll need to use the search/replace tool of your choice.
+If you're not on DreamHost, you'll need to use the search/replace tool of your choice.

 I'm sorry about the change, but on the good side, we shouldn't ever need to do this again.